-This is an inadequate goal statement since the focus is on the teaching rather than on the expected behavior of graduates of the program.
+This is an inadequate goal statement because the focus is on the teaching rather than on the expected behavior of graduates of the program.

-Better: To adequately prepare students.
+Better: To prepare students adequately.

 This is better than the first example.
 Although this statement does not specifically explain the expectations of graduates, the focus is on student learning and not the teaching activity.